Easter on a Budget

 Pennies & Nickels

-Maybe your kids are less worldly than mine, but not much gets them more excited than cold hard cash.
+This is so easy.
+Not much gets my kids more excited than cold hard cash.
 So I fill some eggs with loose change.
 These are easily their favorite eggs.

 The classic frugal gift that shows extra TLC.
 Ours are redeemable for gifts like: